 Dogs are very astute in judging their human owner's moods and desires and what they can get away with.
 They are more intelligent in this respect than any other creature on earth.

 The NO! command should not be over-used, but it should be used to discourage willful negative behavior of all kinds.
-Good behavior in one respect - say leash training - makes good behavior in other respects much easier for you to teach your puppy.
+Good behavior in one respect - say leash training - makes good behavior in other respects much easier for you to teach to your puppy.
 That is, good behavior is cumulative and grows on itself.
-The more you teach your puppy, the easier teaching him becomes.
+The more you teach your puppy, the easier teaching him something else becomes.
 Fetch, roll over, sit, shake hands, etc. all encourage good behavior in general.